Tranquillity Base > mChapters > User Guide

 Time Bar Preview

-When you place the cursor on the time bar, the preview of the frame appeares.
+When you place the cursor over the time bar, a preview of the frame at that time appears.

 Play Selection Only

-To select a portion of a movie, choose Controls > Play Selection Only to appear the In / Out selection markers, and then move the markers.
-To fine-tune the selection, select a marker and move it with the left or right arrow key.
+To select a portion of the movie, choose Controls > Play Selection Only to display the In and Out selection markers on the time bar.
+Drag the markers to define the selection.
+To fine-tune the selection, click a marker to select it, then use the left or right arrow key to adjust its position.

 Play Control Keyboard Shortcuts